 Crowdfunding has been evolving since it began, and the latest trend has even started financing student loan repayment.

 Student Debt Crisis

-With so many people laboring under this much debt, it makes sense that Americans are seeking new ways to fund the repayment of their student loans.
+With so many people laboring under this much debt, it makes sense that Americans are seeking new ways to save on student loans.

 Find the Best Student Loans

 Back in the day, if someone needed funds for a new venture or a large purchase, they would look for a few investors who could give them large amounts of money for their project.
 Crowdfunding flips that and instead raises small amounts of money from a lot of people.
 Because you can reach more people (who are willing to contribute a small amount of money) via the internet, most crowdfunded financing campaigns take place online.

 The leading crowdfunding platform in this emerging industry is GoFundMe, a site that allows users to start fundraising campaigns for everything from their local softball team to their medical bills.
 With GoFundMe, users can create a campaign for personal or charity fundraising.
 They make a profile, tell their story, set monetary goals, and then they can easily share their campaign with anyone via email and social media.
 Contributors donate money as easily as purchasing an item online.

 Let’s look at how people are using other sites to crowdfund student loan debt and see if it’s a good idea for your education.

 There is a site that has responded to the student debt crisis in a unique way.
 At LoanGifting.com, individuals with student loan debt can put up their name, information, and student debt accounts on a profile.
 Just like with other crowdfunding sites, friends and family can come to their profile and contribute to their campaign via a secure online transaction.
 But with LoanGifting, the money goes directly towards the student loan account and not into the debtor’s pocket.